omni-network/omni/docs/content/operate/roadmap.md

 We plan to batch release these in 3-4 network upgrades.

-💡 Please note that the current Omni AVS contract is deployed to mainnet, but will require an upgrade in order to support separation of validator & operator keys (in addition to a few other updrades).
+💡 Please note that the current Omni AVS contract is deployed to mainnet, but will require an upgrade in order to support separation of validator & operator keys (in addition to a few other upgrades).
 This will require you to re-register your operator.

 ## 🗺️ Mainnet++